-Any person who violates any provision of this regulation, or who fails to comply with any Order by the Board of Health, for which a penalty is not otherwise provided in any of the general laws, shall be subject to a fine of not less than \$200.00 but no more than \$1000.00.
-Each day's failure to comply with an Order may constitute a separate violation.
+Any person who violates any provision of this regulation, or who fails to comply with any Oorder issued by the Board of Health under this regulation, for which a penalty is not otherwise provided by law or in the Town's bylawsin any of the general laws, shall be subject to a fine of not less than \$200.00 but no more than \$1000.00.
+For enforcement pursuant to the non-criminal disposition method under MGL c.
+40, s.21D the penalty shall be \$200.00 Each day's failure to comply with an Order may constitute a separate violation.